azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ## Scan your Azure DevOps resources

-Run the command below after replacing `<OrganizationName>` with your AzureDevOps Org Name and `<PRJ1, PRJ2, ..`> with a comma-separated list of project names where your AzureDevOps resources are hosted.
+Run the command below after replacing `<OrganizationName>` with your Azure DevOps Org Name and `<PRJ1, PRJ2, ..`> with a comma-separated list of project names where your Azure DevOps resources are hosted.

 ```PowerShell
 Get-AzSKAzureDevOpsSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1, PRJ2,...etc.>"